 It's a good idea to take their work into the hallway so the next parent can start their conference.
 That way you can take your time looking at the work and it doesn't take away from your 12 minutes.

-4. Create a plan before your conference.
+4. Create a plan at your conference.

 5. Set up a follow-up meeting.